4 Steps for Creating Compelling Chatbot Funnels

 This is also the perfect opportunity to ask for the visitor’s contact info like their name and email address.
 It makes follow-up later on easier and also helps with your email marketing - no more depending on pesky pop-up forms to build your database.
 That said, it’s important to be transparent with what you’ll do with this info, like forwarding it to an agent or contacting them later via email.

 Once you know who your customer is and what they’re looking for, your chatbot can use these details to build a customer profile (often used in live chat) and filter your visitor into the appropriate “bucket.”

-For example, if you’re a real estate business and a customer leaves their name, email and says they’re looking to buy a home, your chatbot can then funnel the customer through to the curated funnel on that topic.
+For example, if you’re a real estate business and a customer leaves their name, email and says they’re looking to buy a home, your chatbot can then move the customer through the curated funnel on that topic.

 Tailor each bucket to answer FAQs and cover crucial ground.
 If the visitor needs software for a small team with a limited budget, then a chatbot can focus on features of their lower tier packages and forward the customer to the relevant landing page, for example.

 You can also offer to give tours, recommendations or demos depending on your product.
 The idea is to create as close of an in-store experience as you can.
 Your chatbot can answer questions as they come, just like a sales assistant would, to eliminate any obstacles for the customer.

 Your chatbot’s funnel all leads up to this: the moment when a customer decides if they’ll make a purchase.

 There are many reasons why a customer may or may not choose to move forward with the sale, but we’ll cover what a chatbot can do for three common actions.

 The customer makes a purchase: Yes!
 Your products, website user experience and chatbot funnel all helped score a new customer.
 Though this isn’t the end of your transaction — we’ll cover how to follow-up with customers in the next step.